rdovhan/home-quiz/README.md

  - rebuild application (it should update all nuget dependencies)
  - run application

-After run,  applications opens browser with swagger, it gives the ability to test implemented api
+After run,  application opens browser with swagger, it gives the ability to test implemented api